xanicas/task-filter/README.md

 # Task Filter

-Task Filter is a React-based task management application that allows users to organize and filter tasks by their status.
-Built with TypeScript, Redux, and SCSS, the app provides a clean and efficient interface for task tracking, featuring a sidebar for filtering tasks, counters for each task status, and a dynamic task status update system.
+Task Filter is a React-based task management application that allows users to organize, filter, search, and update tasks by their status.
+Built with TypeScript, Redux, and SCSS, the app provides a clean and efficient interface for task tracking, featuring a sidebar for filtering tasks, a search functionality, counters for each task status, and a dynamic task status update system.

 ---